Strategic Management Journal

 More specifically, the Strategic Management Journal seeks to publish papers that develop and/or test theory, explore interesting phenomena, and evaluate the many methodologies used in our field.
 We welcome a diverse range of researcher methods and are open to papers that rely on statistical inference, qualitative studies, conceptual models, computational models and various kinds of mathematical models.

 SMJ strongly supports research that seeks to address interesting and important questions in strategic management that involve complicated causal processes.
 SMJ recognizes that statistical analyses relevant to these questions may raise the issue of endogeneity.
 If relevant, authors should acknowledge this issue in submitted manuscripts, and make a good faith effort to address it.
-There are many approaches to addressing the potential for endogeneity in statistical analyses, ranging from logical argument to randomized controlled experiments, with many techniques in between.
-SMJ acknowledges that none of these approaches is perfect in practice.
-Some data sets lend themselves more easily to particular approaches than others, and sometimes none of these approaches may be feasible.
-In such cases, it may be possible to rule out some alternative hypotheses through the use of regressions and other statistical analyses that demonstrate associations and correlations among variables rather than causation.
+In some cases, causal inference may be impossible, but statistical correlations, especially if used to rule out some alternative hypotheses or mechanisms, may still be of interest.
+The SMJ editorial on “Quantitative Empirical Analysis in Strategic Management” (2014, volume 35: 949-953) provides more detailed explanation.

 Initial Manuscript Submission